 Samuel founded and led the Ethiopian Global Initiative from 2006-2016.
 Based in the U.S., the nonprofit convened change makers in Ethiopia and abroad.
 The Initiative’s mission was to serve as a catalyst and connector, working to create an environment where passionate and innovative young leaders could discuss and seek solutions to Ethiopia’s most pressing challenges.

-Samuel was born in Sudan to two Ethiopian parents and raised in Cambridge since moving with his mother in 1995 at age three.
+Samuel was born in Sudan to Ethiopian parents and raised in Cambridge since moving with his mother in 1995 at age three.
 He is Ethiopian Orthodox Christian and multilingual.
-In his spare time, Samuel enjoys reading and writing, traveling and exploring new cuisines.
+In his spare time, Samuel enjoys reading and writing, traveling, and exploring new cuisines.